Kenneth Parr

 Kenneth Parr (born 3 October 1988) is a male British sport shooter who has medalled at three Commonwealth Games.
-In 2016 he won a silver medal at the ISSF World Cup in Baku.
+In 2016, he won a silver medal at the ISSF World Cup in Baku.

 Sport shooting career

+In 2006, Parr was selected to represent Great Britain at the World Championships in Zagreb.
+Teammate Matthew Thomson became junior world champion in the 50m prone rifle event, and together with Richard Phillips, the three won the junior men's team event.

+In April 2007, Parr set a new British junior record in the 50 meter rifle three positions event at the ISCH Meeting in Hannover.

 Parr has competed for England in three consecutive Commonwealth Games.
 He won two silver medals at the 2010 Commonwealth Games in Delhi, in the 50 metre rifle three positions pairs and Men's 10 metre air rifle pairs with James Huckle.
 Four years later he won a bronze medal in the 50 metre rifle prone event at the 2014 Commonwealth Games.

-In 2016 he won a silver medal in the Men's 50m Prone Rifle event at the Baku World Cup.
+In 2016, he won a silver medal in the Men's 50m Prone Rifle event at the Baku World Cup.
 This qualified him for the World Cup Final in Bologna where he finished seventh.

-At the 2018 Commonwealth Games he won a second bronze medal in Men's 50m Prone Rifle.
+At the 2018 Commonwealth Games, he won a second bronze medal in Men's 50m Prone Rifle.

-In 2019 with teammate Seonaid McIntosh, Kenneth won Bronze in the 50m rifle mixed team event at the European Championships in Bologna.
+In 2019, with teammate Seonaid McIntosh, Kenneth won Bronze in the 50m rifle mixed team event at the European Championships in Bologna.